Speakers and Presentations

 K-State Western Kansas Agricultural Research Center, Hays

 Are we maximizing the value of our native range resources?
-We'll discuss economic thresholds for weed and invastive species management, as well as other factors to consider.
+We'll discuss management and economics of some stocking strategies, weedy or invasive species, and other management factors.

 Moisture Probes: From Measurement to Management